Malta Police Force: General headquarters

 The Police Depot, as it is known today, was built by the Portuguese Grand Master Manoel De Vilhena in 1734 and at first it served as an institute called Casa D’Industria, a home for homeless women.
 They were taught basic skills and education such as reading, writing and some trades like weaving, carding and processing cotton.

 In 1850, during the British occupation period, this building was used as the General Hospital.
 Beneath this building, a shelter was dug at the beginning of the Second World War in order to tend to wounded patients who could not be easily moved from one place to another.
 This space therefore provided a safer environment for patients during air bombardments.
-It is interesting to note that this is not only the only shelter in the Maltese Islands used for this function.
+This is not only the only shelter in the Maltese Islands used for this function.
 There is no known underground hospital on the continent that was built or dug out to operate in this way.

 It was in 1954 that the Police Force moved into this building and turned it into its General Headquarters, from where it still operates today.